speckly/ProtoTracer/README.md

 * 200MHz+ processor
 * At least 80KB dynamic memory

-This codebase has been tested on an Arduino Mega (smaller .OBJ file with a 89 pixel matrix) and on a Teensy 4.0 (600 triangle scene with a 2,804 pixel matrix).
+This codebase has been tested on an Arduino Mega (smaller .OBJ file with a 89 pixel matrix), on a Teensy 4.0 (600 triangle scene with a 2,804 pixel matrix), and on a Raspberry Pi.

 # Usage:
 To use the Protogen Ray-Tracing Engine you must first follow a few requirements: